 Rajinikanth’s 2.0 Might Have Just Helped Kamal Haasan’s Indian 2 To Begin!

-Rajinikanth had as many as 3 releases within a span of past year.
-It is after a gap of close to three decades since something of that sorts is happening.
-2.0, the Shankar movie was Rajinikanth's most-awaited film among these three release.
-The big-budget that was a prestigious project of Tamil cinema had come in to the theatres amidst huge expectations and it released in theatres in November 2018.
+Rajinikanth has had as many as three releases within a span of one year.
+It is after a gap of close to three decades that something of that sorts is happening.
+2.0, the Shankar movie was Rajinikanth's most-awaited film among these three releases.
+The big-budget venture that was a prestigious project of Tamil cinema had come into the theatres amidst huge expectations on November 2018.
 It also marked Shankar's third association with Rajinikanth.
-Meanwhile, the director will be teaming up with none other than Kamal Haasan for the movie Indian 2.
-Meanwhile, here is an interesting story connecting these 2 big movies.
+Meanwhile, the director will be teaming up with none other than Kamal Haasan for the Indian 2.
+Meanwhile, here is an interesting story connecting these two big movies.

 Indian 2’s Status

-Rumours have been doing the rounds that Indian 2 had hit a roadblock with few issues arising with the director and the production house.
-Now, one of the reports that come in to theatres has revealed that all the issues have finally been sorted out
+Rumours have been doing the rounds that Indian 2 had hit a roadblock with a few issues arising with the director and the production house.
+Now, one of the reports that had come in has revealed that all the issues have finally been sorted out.

 Signed The Agreement?